monofrei/cafetownsend-atf/README.md

 ## Get Started
 Clone the project using git.

-### Execute all test using maven
+### Execute all tests using maven
-To execute the test from using CLI open a command prompt in the cloned repository location and execute the following command:
+To execute the tests using CLI open a command prompt in the cloned repository folder and execute the following command:

 `mvn clean verify`